-This goddess’s name literally embodies the flourishing Earth and all that blossoms.
+This goddess’s name embodies the flourishing Earth and all that blossoms.
 Her festival days in Rome were April 28-May 3, followed by one just for the queen of flowers-the rose-on May 23rd.
-These are great dates for preparing your garden and invoking Flora’s blessings.
+The latter mention dates are great for preparing your garden and invoking Flora’s blessings.

-The timing of Flora’s festivals comes near the beginning of Spring, specifically as a way of banishing the cold, barrenness of Winter.
-They were filled with unbridled revelry and all the shenanigans we associate with May Day.
-Additionally, these celebrations insured fertile lands and people.
-For our purposes, however, we will honor Flora with a plethora of edible flowers that can, in turn, be used for kitchen magick!
+The timing of Flora’s festivals comes near the beginning of spring, specifically to banish winter’s cold, barrenness.
+People were full of unbridled revelry, and all the shenanigans we associate with May Day.
+Additionally, the celebrations ensured fertile lands and abundance.
+For our purposes, however, we will honor Flora with a plethora of edible flowers that can, in turn, be used in kitchen magick!

 Flora’s magickal attributes include abundance, fertility, gardening (especially flowers), new beginnings, and opulence.